DPCscience/SFSI/inst/md/selection_index.md

 ### 5. Prediction of non-observed data

-The problem of prediction of data that have not been observed will be mimicked by predicting a proportion of the dataset using the remainig dataset from where a value of the penalization parameter will be chosen.
+The problem of prediction of data that have not been observed will be mimicked by predicting a newly simulated dataset using a separated training dataset from where a value of the penalization parameter will be chosen.

 ```r
 # Data to train